Find Your Local Lab

 Each host group should have at least one Lead Educator as well as other professional users who will participate in a TMC Labs Community Forum.
 These users will be supported with online and in-person training events and help us collect evaluation information and improve the program.

-Hosting Agreements will also address:
+Hosting Agreements include:

 • Training and other resources offered to hosts and users